-A B C Formula 4 pts.
-X number of credit hrs 3 pts.
-X number of credit hrs 2 pts.
-X number of credit hrs 1 pt.
-X number of credit hrs Example 3-credit hr. course = 12 pts.
-3-credit hr. course = 9 pts.
-3-credit hr. course = 6 pts.
-3-credit hr. course = 3 pts.
+Table 1 Grade Formula Example А 4 pts.
+X number of credit hrs 3-credit hr. $course = 12 pts$. В 3 pts.
+X number of credit hrs 3-credit hr. $course = 9$ pts. С 2 pts.
+X number of credit hrs 3-credit hr. $course = 6$ pts.
 D 1 pt.
 X number of credit hrs 3-credit hr. course = 3 pts.
 F 0 pts.
 0 pts.

-Highest grade earned on a repeated course is figured into the calculation to determine GPA.
-The lower grade no longer counts in the GPA calculation, but the hours are included in attempted hours on transcript.
+◆ Highest grade earned on a repeated course is figured into the calculation to determine GPA.
+The lower grade no longer counts in the GPA calculation, but the hours are included in attempted hours on transcript. ••

-A Concordia student must maintain a prescribed GPA (see diagram) to remain in good academic standing to graduate from Concordia.
+A Concordia student must maintain a prescribed GPA (see diagram below) to remain in good academic standing to graduate from Concordia.
 If the term GPA is less than 2.00 at the end of any term during which at least one GPA course was completed, the student is placed on Dean's Warning (provided the student was not dismissed under another provision of this policy).
 Developmental courses are not considered GPA courses and are therefore not calculated into the cumulative GPA.

-If at the end of any term the student's cumulative GPA drops below the prescribed standard (see chart), the student is placed on University Probation for the next term in which the student is enrolled.
+If at the end of any term the student's cumulative GPA drops below the prescribed standard (see diagram below), the student is placed on University Probation for the next term in which the student is enrolled.
 University Probation is permanently noted on the student's transcript and becomes part of the student's permanent record.